obophenotype/upheno/src/patterns/dosdp-dev/README.md

 | Contributors |  |

 ### Abnormally increased resistance of whole organism to chemical entity
-*A phenotype in which an organism shows increased resistance to a chemical, for example 4-aminosalicylic acid.*
+*A phenotype in which an organism shows increased resistance to a chemical, for example 4-aminosalicylic acid.
+NOTE: There is a more general pattern (abnormallyIncreasedResistanceOfWholeOrganismToEntity), so this one should probably be obsoleted.*

 | Attribute | Info |
 |----------|----------|